International Christian School, Uijeongbu: Academics

 As of 2016, 50% of the faculty completed a Masters program, 78% graduated from a Christian College, and the average staff tenure was 7 years, which is higher than most international schools in Korea.

 Sports and activities

-ICSU participates in KAIAC, with Basketball, Cheerleading, Soccer, Cross Country, and Volleyball.
+ICSU participates in KISAA, with Basketball, Cheerleading, Soccer, Cross Country, and Volleyball.
 From 2013–2015, ICSU was in the 3rd place in Cross Country, and ICSU also received several sportsmanship awards.
 From 2018-2019, ICSU will begin a Golf team and will be accepting players from the 4th-12th grades.

 ICSU also has a variety of school-activities, such as a Chess Club, National Honor Society, and MUN.

 Since 2016, ICSU has a forensics team including Debate and Speech but has not had one since 2017.

 Military

 International Christian School has been serving to strengthening military families since 1983, when a military Chaplain on Camp Red Cloud encouraged Joe Hale to start an “American” school for the families living in Area 1.
 ICSU and Area 1 have been partners in education since that day.